Subscribe now and you will get full access to advance chapters of my forthcoming book, A Field Guide to Biochar Water Treatment.

 Pi Jo’s question sent me on a journey of scientific discovery in the field and laboratory, in academia and as a freelance environmental chemistry and engineering researcher.

 This journey, and the many hands and minds joined to it along the way, has resulted in several graduate theses (including my own), an influx of research funds from National Science Foundation, US-EPA, the Bill & Melinda Gates Foundation, and a variety of international sustainable development grant-makers, a bevy of peer-reviewed journal publications, a handful of viral YouTube videos, and the slow accretion of practical wisdom from years spent in the field.

 A Field Guide to Biochar Water Treatment synthesizes field experience with academic research.
 It provides a grounding in fundamental science and engineering concepts along with step-by-step guidance to implementing biochar water treatment in a variety of low-resource settings.
 It unlocks the relevant peer-reviewed literature in an English-to-English translation from academicspeak to plain language that non-domain-experts can appreciate and apply.

 Get the info you need to put biochar water treatment to work for you sooner.
-The target publication date for A Field Guide… is fall 2022.
+The target publication date for A Field Guide… is late 2023.
 If you can’t wait to get started implementing, subscribe to receive advance book chapters as they’re written (approximately one chapter per month).